chrisdone/website/hakyll/posts/things-ive-changed-my-mind-on.markdown

 ---

 Here's a small blog post to end 2022.
-I've put together a list of things I've changed my mind about over the past few years, since the before times.
+I've put together a list of things I've changed my mind about over the past few years, since the epoch (covid).
 I'm likely to flesh out each of these in future posts.

 Things I’ve changed my mind about: